 Data acquisition:

-Daily Aqua and Terra MODIS Land Surface Temperature (LST) level 31kilometer resolution (MODIS tile, h11v10) data gathered for the study area over the years of 2000 to 2015.
-Daily Tropical Rainfall Measuring Mission (TRMM) level 3 0.25 degree resolution data w gathered for the study area from 01/01/98 to 07/31/15 TRMM_3B42_daily from NASA’s Mirador.
+Daily Aqua and Terra MODIS Land Surface Temperature (LST) level 3, 1kilometer resolution (MODIS tile, h11v10), data were gathered for the study area over the years of 2000 to 2015.
+Daily Tropical Rainfall Measuring Mission (TRMM) level 3, 0.25 degree resolution, data were gathered for the study area from January 1998 through July 2015 TRMM_3B42_daily from NASA’s Mirador.
 Landsat Surface Reflectance Climate Data Record (CDR) tiles (path 4, row 69) were obtained from United States Geological Survey (USGS) Earth Explorer for 1995, 2001, 2008, and 2014 for the months of November, March, and June in 30 meter horizontal resolution.
-The Digital Elevation Model (DEM) was acquired from the Shuttle Radar Topography Mission (SRTM), which is a radar based, absolute elevation raster image with a 30 meter horizontal resolution and 16 meter vertical resolution.
+The digital elevation model (DEM) was acquired from the Shuttle Radar Topography Mission (SRTM), which is a radar based, absolute elevation raster image with a 30 meter horizontal resolution and 16 meter vertical resolution.

 Data Processing and Analysis:

-The Aqua and Terra MODIS LST daily datasets from 2000 to 2015 were first corrected to remove pixels that did not register accurate temperature data due to cloud cover.
+The Aqua and Terra MODIS land surface temperature (LST) daily datasets from 2000 to 2015 were first corrected to remove pixels that did not register accurate temperature data due to cloud cover.
 Arrays were constructed using Python dnppy libraries to calculate minimum and maximum temperatures at each pixel for a given day.
 Growing degree days were estimated from the average temperature minimum and maximum and a base temperature of two degrees Celsius (Hijmans et al., 2000).

 The TRMM_3B42_daily dataset is part of a larger dataset formerly called the "TRMM and Other Data Precipitation Data Set."
-The version that we used is version 7 TRMM Multi-Satellite Precipitation Analysis (TMPA) (Huffman & Bolvin, 2014).
-The TRMM_3B42_daily dataset was downloaded and processed using Python to extract all daily data from 01/01/98 to 7/31/15.
-This dataset was then stacked so that a value was given for each pixel every day throughout the timeframe of the TMMM dataset.
-As the TRMM_3B42_daily is in such a coarse resolution (0.25 degree) in comparison to the study area, the final precipitation time-series was converted from raster data to point data over a five by five block of pixels centered around the study area and then interpolated to create a smoother surface.
+This project utilized version 7 of TRMM Multi-Satellite Precipitation Analysis (TMPA) (Huffman & Bolvin, 2014).
+The TRMM_3B42_daily dataset was downloaded and processed using Python to extract all daily data from January 1998 through July 2015.
+This dataset was then stacked so that a value was given for each pixel every day throughout the timeframe of the TRMM dataset.
+As the TRMM_3B42_daily is in such a coarse resolution (0.25 degree) in comparison to the study area, the final precipitation time-series was converted from raster data to point data over a five by five block of pixels centered on the study area and then interpolated to create a smoother surface.

 Landsat scenes were classified as rock, potato crop, water, or other vegetation using the Land Classification tool in TerrSet with reference to Google Earth imagery.
 Annual potato crop locations were then overlaid to visually reflect the change in cultivation area over the past thirty years.
 Finally, slope was derived from the DEM using the ArcGIS slope tool.